 Republic of South Africa

 Telephone: +27 (0) 12 423 6000

 Facsimile: +27 (0)12 342 8442

 Check the High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the High Commission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.